Release notes 202108.0Edit on GitHub

 With this release, you can tailor the customer registration process to your needs.
 A customer can register with an email address and a password, or you can choose to ask for more details.
 Once a customer enters the required information, the customer account is created.
 A double-opt-in option ensures that the registration process follows all the GDPR requirements.
 Also, we’ve improved the Storefront security check.
 Now, the shop owners can set password requirements for customers and agent users, such as minimum length and special characters.
 Password configuration comes with a brute force attack protection: after a certain number of failed login attempts, the user account can be locked for a set amount of time.
 You can configure the threshold for the number of login attempts and the account lockout duration.

-Identity Access Manager: Back Office Login
+Identity Access Management: Back Office Login

-With the support of the OpenID Connect protocol, you can now use Identity Access Managers to log in to the Spryker Back Office.
+With the support of the OpenID Connect protocol, you can now use Identity Access Management to log in to the Spryker Back Office.
 To illustrate this capability, we offer the integration of the Microsoft Azure Active Directory service that allows your users to log in to the Back Office with their Microsoft Azure Active Directory credentials.

 Category per store